Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 * I don't think that I will have many, if any, challenges with this particular function.
 * The output will take the form of text printed to the screen.

+### Grep
+* Write a function that will open a file and look for words that match a pattern.
+* A good solution will be able to provide similar output to the grep command on the command line.
+It will require the name of the file to be opened and the pattern to be searched for.

 ## Phase 1: Design
 *(30% of your effort)*